-This graph shows the two dimensions of cognitive and behavioral, meaning that you have an intellectual understanding of this aspect, and you also act upon it.
-We don't have enough data to report if or how you connect with your feelings related to this item.
+This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
+We don't have enough data to report on your behaviors or feelings about this topic.

 YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of combining your logical and analytical thinking abilities with creative imagination.